 It is helpful to read through the text independently and then together.
 That way, struggling readers will be able to hear words that they may not have understood or read correctly.

 Provide an anchor chart for your visual learners.
 Display it so the whole class can see.
-Discuss each letter and tell your students that they will be using this acronym when they become ACE Detectives.
-This will get them excited to learn about ACE!
+Discuss each letter and tell your students that they will be using this acronym when they become ACE OR RACE Detectives.
+This will get them excited to learn about RACE OR ACE!

 Example: Why did Paul Revere ride through the towns?

 Answer: Paul Revere rode through the towns because….